freebootin/ProgrammingFromTheGroundUp/04-All-About-Functions/README.md

 1. Write a function called `square` which receives one argument and returns the square of that argument.
 See `square.s`.
 1. Write a program to test your `square` function.
 See `square.s`.
 1. Convert the maximum program given in the Section called *Finding a Maximum Value* in Chapter 3 so that it is a function which takes a pointer to several values and returns their maximum.
 Write a program that calls maximum with 3 different lists, and returns the result of the last one as the program's exit status code.
 See `maximum-f.s`.
+1. Explain the problems that would arise without a standard calling convention.
+Without a standard calling convention you make it really hard to interoperate with functions written in other languages.

+---
+### Going Further

+1. Do you think it's better for a system to have a large set of primitives or a small one, assuming that the larger set can be written in terms of the smaller one?
+I would say have the least amount of primitives that you can get away with.
+Having a smaller set of primitives would be easier to implement, have less area for bugs, and constrain the end user less.
+Having a larger set of primitives also means you have more things to learn about when developing for that system.

+1. The factorial function can be written non-recursively.
+Do so.
+See `factorial2.s`.